zhuanghany11/tactics2d/README.md

 You can put the downloaded files at whatever location you like.
 In the parser, you can specify the path to the dataset.

+If you need to update the protobuf version, you can run the script in '/dataset_parser/womd_proto/proto2py.sh', and also update the python package of protobuf.

 ### 3. Run the Tutorial

 ## Demo